xlsson/bth-reactjs-editor/README.md

 5. Create the JSON-files `.db/config.json` and `.db/testconfig.json`. `.db/config.json` should include the properties `username`, `password`, and `dbname` for your database, a random `jwtsecret` string used to create JSON web tokens, and two properties for SendGrid (for the e-mail sharing service): `sendgridsender` (e-mail address) and `sendgridsecret`.
 To get the last two properties, create a SendGrid account.

 6. Point the `ENDPOINT` variable in `./src/App.js` to your server.

+7. Sign up for TinyMCE to get an api key, and add it to the apiKey attribute in the <TinyMCE> component.
+You will need to have added your domain to the list of approved domains at tiny.cloud for it to work.

 7. To generate a production build of the project in the `./build` folder, run `npm run build`.
 You can also use the command `npm run deploy`, to first generate a build, and then rsync to the specified destination (needs to be replaced by your destination).
 The command will delete files in the remote folder which are not present locally.